Updated: May 2019.

 CONSTANT PRAYER NEED:

-1. Edification, encouragement, and exhortation in personal relationships with Jesus Christ for key volunteers, board members, and the people in other ministries that we work with the most.
-If we are increasingly walking and abiding in Him, any ministry we do is more effective.
+1. Edification, encouragement, and exhortation in personal relationships with Jesus Christ for key volunteers and those we influence.
+If we are increasingly walking and abiding in Him, any life is more effective.

 2. Fruitful contacts that lead to a relationship with other believers, who we can encourage and train to use their own homes, lifestyles, time, and money to do the work of the gospel.
 This is a key primary purpose that we hold before us.
 We want others to enter into our work or similar activity on their own.
 There is much work to be done.

 2. Going with us is not the only option if you want to “GO”.
 We encourage other believers to prepare and train themselves to assist others.
 It begins at home where believers live and eventually expands to other places as God opens doors to assist other people outside their home.
-If the few of us in CHRISTWORKS can do the projects listed on the projects page after several years of experience near home, then others can do the same.
+If we can do this, and we have done it for decades, then you can do it.
 A small church or group of believers can do even more but it takes patience and a process of learning for every individual.
 We have found that the Holy Spirit is very thorough as He has exposes us to different situations to teach us how to be a help to others.
-He can do the same for you, whether you are a part of CHRISTWORKS or not.
+He can do the same for you, whether you are a part of what we do or not.
 We would be glad to talk with you or encourage you to establish your own pattern of good works using the strength of your relationship to Jesus Christ through your home, which is where it must begin.
-Please contact us for more information.